Helpful Information About Using Your Insurance Plan

 Student Health Services: 757.683.3132

 Just as in the previous semester, your insurance will be added to your tuition statement when you register for courses.
 There are two ways to pay for your coverage: one payment or multiple payments.
 If you wish to make multiple payments, you can sign up for the payment plan which will break down all of your costs into four equal installments, thus giving you the benefit of not having to all of your tuition and fees at one time.
-To set up the payment plan, you'll need to submit the Payment Plan form to the Cashier on the second floor of Rollins Hall; all payment plan questions can be directed to that office.
+The Payment Plan can be set up through Leoonline.

 Coverage dates are as follows: